ACM20121 Certificate II In

 • Victoria, the Victorian Certificate of Education (VCE), Victorian Certificate of Applied Learning (VCAL) (which will begin to be phased out commencing in 2023);

-We are only offering this course in Perth, Western Australia.
+We are only offering on-campus / on-site courses in Perth, Western Australia.

 None of the courses currently offered by Applied Vocational Training are eligible for Government HECS-HELP or VET Student Loans (formerly VET FEE-HELP).